danielsz/Palimpsest/README.md

 ## Configuration

-Configuration options are available in palimpsest's customization group, where you are given a chance to define alternate key bindings as well as your preferred suffix for the trash file.
+Configuration options are available in palimpsest's customization group, where you are given a chance to reassign key bindings as well as define your preferred suffix for the *trash* (or *draft*) file.

 P.S.
 [Follow][follow_me] me on Twitter.